hrace009/PWCI-AuthDaemon/README.md

 # GAuthDaemon

 **GAuthDaemon** is an open source authentication server for the *Perfect World* game ecosystem.
-This project is a C++ rewrite of the original daemon and uses the Qt 5 framework together with MySQL for data storage.
-It aims to provide a stable and customizable auth service for private servers and developers.
+This project is a C++ rewrite of the original daemon and uses the Qt 5 framework together with MySQL/MariaDB for storage.

 ## Features